-Sun Peaks really comes into its own for intermediate skiers with most of the resort dedicated to lovely, windy trails from peak to base.
-Nearly a third of the resort is made up of black runs but in reality most of these are more like dark reds so intermediate skiers will be able to enjoy the majority of the terrain here.
+Sun Peaks ski resort really comes into its own for intermediate skiers with most of the resort dedicated to lovely, windy trails from peak to base.
+Nearly a third of the resort is made up of black runs but in reality, most of these are more like dark reds so intermediate skiers will be able to enjoy the majority of the terrain here.
 There are still some steeper slopes to hunt out on Headwalls where the annual FIS Speed Ski World Cup takes place with skiers accelerating from still to 110mph in eight seconds – sounds a little daunting to us.

-Beginners and intermediates are in heaven here, a great resort for families for the slope layout as much as the fabulous ski schools.
+Beginner and intermediate skiers are in heaven here, a great resort for families for the slope layout as much as the fabulous ski schools.
 One of the nicer touches is that all runs lead back to the village, there really isn’t anywhere else to go.
 So no little ones getting lost and you can all easily meet up for lunch.
 Why not join a complimentary Sun Host Mountain Tour meeting next to the Sunburst chairlift.
 Look out for the bright orange coats they'll group you based on your ability, enjoy a few hours guided skiing departing at 9:15am and 1:00pm daily.

 For the more advanced skiers amongst us Gils ski area is a controlled off piste zone only accessed via hiking.
 Get yourself a guide and enjoy some of the most fabulous powder runs we've ever skied.
 It's worth every bit of extra effort to get into it, take a picnic and enjoy the day - you'll be swapping the company of people for that of the snow ghosts (rather dramatically frozen trees).

-Sun Peaks is fairly casual most evenings and for a small resort there is a surprisingly good choice of bars and eateries.
+Sun Peaks in Canada is fairly casual most evenings and for a small ski resort, there is a surprisingly good choice of bars and eateries.
 Bottoms is a great spot right at the base of the slopes, enjoy a couple of beers over a game of pool or watch some flips and spins in the mini park opposite (the drag lift seems to operate well into the evening).
 Food options vary from good value to fine dining so all budgets are catered for and a few venues offer a lively atmosphere to enjoy a couple of drinks in the evening.